 "I started to play that riff on stage, and I look at the audience, who are now milling about and talking amongst themselves," Bachman said.
 "And all their heads snapped back.
 Suddenly I realize I'm playing a riff I don't want to forget, and I have to keep playing it.
 So I stand up and I'm playing this riff.
 I'm alone on stage."

-, he called this "an antiwar protest song," explaining that when they came up with it on stage, but the band and the audience had a problem with the Vietnam War.
+Speaking with Songfacts, Randy Bachman called "American Woman" an "antiwar protest song," explaining that when they came up with it on stage, both the band and the audience had a problem with the Vietnam War.
 Said Bachman: "We had been touring the States.
 This was the late '60s, they tried to draft us, send us to Vietnam.
 We were back in Canada, playing in the safety of Canada where the dance is full of draft dodgers who've all left the States."

 The lines where the anti-Vietnam sentiment are most apparent are "I don't want your war machines, I don't want your ghetto scenes."

 According to Burton Cummings, this song owes its creation to a piece of modern technology: a portable cassette recorder.
 He says that after his ad-libbed performance of the song, they discovered a kid in the crowd who was bootlegging the concert using the device (this is when bootlegging meant literally strapping the recorder to your leg).
 Listening back to his tape, they were able to jot down the words to recreate the lyric.

 Fortunately for The Guess Who, American radio stations either didn't hear this as a protest song or didn't care.
 With a monster riff and the word "American" in the title, it was embraced and quickly added to playlists.
 By this time, the band were proven hitmakers, having scored with "These Eyes

 " and "No Time," so this single was widely anticipated.
 "Radio just played it automatically without even thinking we were saying antiwar words in there," Bachman told us.